Antonhansel/ghost-in-the-llm/README.md

 TEST 1
 ==================================================
 Model is on device: cuda:0
-Input: A: I love you a lot do you want to see Dune this weekend?
+Input: A: Do you want to see Dune this weekend?
        B: Yes sounds good I love you too
        A:
 Output: "haha I just got the EDF bill we went a bit crazy this winter I think 😂"